 What is snapping elbow syndrome?

-The elbow joint is a complex hinge joint between the upper arm or humerus and the forearm bones or the radius and trochlear.
+The elbow joint is a complex hinge joint between the upper arm or humerus and the forearm bones, or the radius and ulna.
 The triceps muscles are composed of the long head, lateral head, and medial head.
 Generally, the three muscles form one large tendon that attaches to the tip of the elbow.
-However, some people have an extra tendon from the inside or medial part of the muscle.
+However, some individuals have an additional tendon from the medial aspect of the muscle.

 Snapping elbow syndrome should be called the snapping triceps syndrome.
 Snapping of the triceps occurs when you bend the elbow.
-During elbow flexion, the inside part of the triceps will snap against the inside of the elbow.
+During elbow flexion, the inside part of the triceps muscle and tendon will snap against the inside of the elbow.
 Snapping is more likely if there is an extra tendon from the medial triceps.
 If this snapping occurs repeatedly, inflammation develops inside the elbow, causing pain.
-Also, the ulnar nerve is close to the snapping muscle, causing pins and needles and numbness in the outer hand.
+Additionally, the ulnar nerve is adjacent to the snapping muscle, resulting in paresthesia and numbness in the lateral hand.

 How do you make a diagnosis of snapping elbow syndrome?

-Generally, people report elbow snapping or popping, especially when bending the elbow.
-Often, pain is reported on the inside of the elbow.
-In addition, symptoms of ulnar nerve irritation, such as pins and needles and numbness in the ring and little fingers, are also present.
+Generally, individuals report elbow snapping or popping, particularly during elbow bending.
+Pain is often reported on the inside of the elbow.
+In addition, symptoms of ulnar nerve irritation, such as paresthesias and numbness in the ring and little fingers, are present.

 When examining the elbow, we often find tenderness on the inside.
-We try to reproduce the snapping by resisting triceps manoeuvres.
+We aim to reproduce snapping by performing triceps manoeuvres.

-Usually, we use dynamic ultrasound to confirm a diagnosis of snapping triceps syndrome.
-In addition, ultrasound can show ulnar nerve damage, thickening, or dislocation.
+We usually use dynamic ultrasound to confirm a diagnosis of snapping triceps syndrome.
+In addition, an ultrasound can show ulnar nerve damage, thickening, or dislocation.

-Overall, it is essential to rule out other causes of snapping or clicking in the elbow, such as loose bodies or arthritis in the elbow joint.
+Overall, it is essential to exclude other causes of snapping or clicking in the elbow, such as loose bodies or arthritis of the elbow joint.

 Why does my elbow pop when I extend it?

-Popping when you extend the elbow is not secondary to ulnar nerve dislocation or snapping triceps tendon; these conditions cause snapping when flexing the elbow.
-Popping secondary to extending the elbow is more likely to be a loose body, arthritis in the elbow or elbow plica syndrome.
+Popping with elbow extension is not secondary to ulnar nerve dislocation or snapping of the triceps tendon; these conditions cause snapping during elbow flexion.
+Popping secondary to extending the elbow is more likely to be a loose body, OCD of the elbow, arthritis in the elbow or elbow plica syndrome.

 Snapping elbow syndrome treatment: Do you always need surgery?